-Popular species and cultivars include : Agonis flexuosa nana (a dwarf form), Agonis flexuosa ‘After Dark’ and Agonis flexuosa ‘Variegata’.
+Popular varieties include, Agonis flexuosa nana (a dwarf form), Agonis flexuosa ‘After Dark’ and Agonis flexuosa ‘Variegata’.

 Plant Profile and Growing Hints